decuant/WMOQuery/README.md

 Some stations provide 1 reading a day, some 2; the number of days in a forecast table are station dependent and range from 3 to 9; some stations provide less days than usual for weekends (possibly in bank holidays too).
 There might be missing values, usually the very first value for minimum temperature, a fixture for some (London), at random for others (Washington DC).
 Under developed countries or war zones don't provide updates at all (Afghanistan and Mexico are an example).

-Mainly aimed at meteorologists and scientists, code has been written in the most simple way and commented where necessary, thinking that it is a starting point for tailoring or as source of new ideas, aimed at engineers with little practice of programming.
+Mainly aimed at meteorologists and scientists, code has been written in the most simple way and commented where necessary, assuming this a starting point and aimed at engineers with little practice of programming.
+As for statistics or predictions over long periods, data collection might take long to build up.

 The project uses Lua as programming language and benefits of some external libraries.
 It was developed on Windows 10 and should be easily used on Unix provided some necessary modifications.
 With this in mind code can possibly be an example of using wxWidgets with Lua, both for GUI and facilities.
 The IDE of choice is ``ZeroBrane``.